 Parameter log_rotation_period

 Туре Text string

 Value "default" - default value, 7 days.
-This value is used even if the "log_rotation_period" is not specified. "daily" or "1" "weekly" or "7" "never" <n> - in N days where N is greater than 0</n> If the rotation log mode is enabled, this parameter controls switching to the next log file based on a period of time.
+This value is used even if the "log_rotation_period" is not specified. "daily" or "1" "weekly" or "7" "never" or "0" <n> - in N days</n> If the rotation log mode is enabled, this parameter controls switching to the next log file based on a period of time.
+If enabled, the switching to the next log file based on a period of time.
 If enabled, the switching to the next log file occurs at midnight.

+Examples:

-Examples: set session log_rotation_period="weekly"
+set session log_rotation_period="weekly"

+set session log_rotation_period=14

 log_repeat_filter

 Parameter log_repeat_filter

 Туре Text string

 Value Specifies if repeated messages should be filtered or not.
-Possible values are "on" and "off" (default).
+Possible values are "on" (default) and "off".
 If the value is "on", immediately following messages with the same identifier and system error code are not listed in the log but they are counted.
 When a different log message is generated, the repeat count of the earlier log message is reported with the entry "The previous message has been repeated N times." and the counter is cleared.

-A Stromasys highly recommends to let this value to "off" otherwise important information will not be reported in the log file.
+Example:

-Example: set session log_repeat_filter="off"
+set session log_repeat_filter="on"